lengfeld/blockdiff/blockdiff.md

 ## diff

+Generate a patch by computing the block based differences between 'source' and 'target'.

 You should use the `--blocksize` parameter to match the blocksize used in your source/target file/disk format.
 For ext2,3,4 disk images the default blocksize `4 KiB` is mostly correct.
 You can verify the used ext blocksize with the